 Q: What academic background do I need?

-A: Minimally, a bachelor’s degree in a hard science that provides at least a minor in Physics.
+A: Minimally, a bachelor’s degree in a hard science that includes at least a minor in physics.

 Q: What can I do to strengthen my application?